-1986 computer games Atari gamesCommodore 64 gamesAtari ST gamesZX Spectrum gamesAmstrad games
+1986 retro games Atari gamesCommodore 64 gamesAtari ST gamesZX Spectrum gamesAmstrad games

 The 1980s was an era when ninjas took over the Western culture with the (completely false) image of wearing all-black clothing assassins.